Xiamen North railway station

-Xiamen North railway station (厦门北站 (廈門北站, Xiàmén-běi Zhàn, Ē-mn̂g-pah Chām)) is a railway station located in Houxi Town, Jimei District, Xiamen City, Fujian Province, China, on the Fuzhou-Xiamen railway and Xiamen-Shenzhen railway which operated by Nanchang Railway Bureau, China Railway Corporation.
-It was built to allow train lines that pass through Xiamen to continue to the south west rather than ending in Xiamen at Xiamen railway station.
+Xiamen North railway station (厦门北站 (廈門北站, Xiàmén-běi Zhàn, Ē-mn̂g-pah Chām)) is a railway station located in Houxi Town, Jimei District, Xiamen City, Fujian province, China, on the Fuzhou-Xiamen railway and Xiamen-Shenzhen railway which is operated by the Nanchang Railway Group, a subsidiary of the China Railway Group.
+It was built to allow train lines that pass through Xiamen to continue to the southwest rather than going into downtown Xiamen at Xiamen railway station.
 Due to this advantage it is now bigger than Xiamen railway station.

 History

 The construction of the new Xiamen station (厦门新站 (廈門新站, Xiàmén-xīn Zhàn, Ē-mn̂g-chhenn Chām)) started on July 10, 2007.
 New Xiamen Station was renamed Xiamen North Station on April 9, 2010.
 Xiamen North Station opened on April 26, 2010.

 As New Xiamen Station (located on the mainland, in Jimei District) was renamed Xiamen North Station, the station previously known as Xiamen North Station (located in the northern part of Xiamen Island, in Huli District, near the airport) was renamed Gaoqi railway station (高崎站).
 Gaoqi railway station is still in operation, as the terminal station for several comparatively low-speed (K-, L-, and no-letter series) trains.
 The two stations are located on the opposite sides of the narrow strait separating Xiamen Island from the mainland, and should not be confused.

 Line 1 of Xiamen Metro, finished in 2017, connects Xiamen North railway station with the island part of the city.